PeptideFox

 Most peptides reconstitute with standard BAC water.
 The exceptions come down to what irritates the injection site.

-Cationic peptides that tend to welt — SS-31, MOTS-c, sermorelin, ipamorelin — reconstitute better in BAC water with 0.9% NaCl.
+Cationic, amphiphilic peptides that tend to welt reconstitute better in BAC water with 0.9% NaCl: SS-31, MOTS-c, the GH secretagogues (sermorelin, ipamorelin, tesamorelin, CJC-1295), and VIP and kisspeptin-10.
 These peptides activate MRGPRX2, a mast-cell receptor that fires on positively charged, aromatic molecules and releases histamine into the tissue.⁴ ⁵ Sodium and chloride ions screen the peptide's positive charge, so the receptor sees less of it and the welt shrinks.
 Efficacy is unaffected — once the peptide reaches the bloodstream it sits in the body's own roughly 150 mM saline regardless of what you mixed it with.⁶

 NAD+ is different: its pain is acidity, not mast cells — reconstituted NAD+ sits near pH 3.5.
-NaCl helps the osmotic component, but bicarbonate-buffered diluent addresses the actual cause.⁹ Tesamorelin should follow its FDA label and use sterile water.
+NaCl helps the osmotic component, but a buffered version of NAD+ addresses the actual cause.⁹ Tesamorelin is the one people get backwards: its FDA label specifies sterile water, but that is regulatory convenience, not the better diluent.
+By charge it is the most cationic peptide in this group, so the NaCl logic applies to it most of all.

 One storage trade-off: NaCl can speed aggregation in the vial over weeks.⁷ ⁸ Mix smaller amounts and use within 1–2 weeks.